TSG Playground

 }

-The response will echo back your message with a 200 status, plus metadata about the request.
+The response echoes your message back with a 200 status, along with metadata about the request.

 - GET

-/postwith JSON body - Send data - PUT
+/postwith a JSON body — send data - PUT

-/putwith JSON body - Update data - DELETE
+/putwith a JSON body — update data - DELETE

 Troubleshooting

-Check that you're using playground / test (all lowercase).
-Try a different browser or clear cookies.
+Use playground / test (all lowercase, no spaces).
+Try a different browser or clear your browser cookies if login still fails.

-Check the endpoint path is correct (e.g., /anything, not anything).
-Verify the HTTP method matches the endpoint (GET for /get, POST for /post).
+Check that the endpoint path starts with / (e.g., /anything, not anything).
+Make sure the HTTP method matches the endpoint — use GET for /get, POST for /post, and so on.
+If the path is correct, it might be that the HTTPBin service is not working temporarily.

 Next Steps